Skip to main content

 • Chair: Masahiko Shoji (Professor, Faculty of Sociology, Musashi University)

-• Kakizaki Yoshiro (Associate Professor, Department of Information and Communications Technology, Faculty of Information and Communications Technology
+• Toshiro Kakizaki (Associate Professor, Department of Information and Communications Science, School of Information and Communications Science

 • FUJIMURA Akiko (Senior Researcher, NTT Social Information Research Institute)

-• Mikihito Yoshioka (Director of Digital Strategy Department, Planning and Coordination Bureau, Kobe City)
+• Mikihito Yoshioka (Head of Digital Strategy Department, Planning and Coordination Bureau, Kobe City)

 • Kiyoshi Takigami (Deputy Manager, Digital Strategy Division, Planning and Finance Department, Tomioka City)

-• SAITO Rie (Section Chief, ICT Promotion Office, Strategy and Finance Department, Fukaya City)
+• Rie Saito (Section Chief, ICT Promotion Office, Planning and Finance Department, Fukaya City)

-• Akio Yoshida (Director, Planning Promotion Division, Kyoto Prefectural Association of Towns and Villages
+• Akio Yoshida (Director of the Planning and Promotion Division, Kyoto Association of Towns and

 • Kiyoka Ishizuka (General Incorporated Association Code for Japan) [Absent]

-• YOSHIMOTO Akihira (General Manager, Planning Department, National Association for the Advancement of Information Technology)
+• Akihei Yoshimoto (General Manager of Planning Department, Association for Promotion of Public Local Information and Communication)

 Associate member